folke/lazy.nvim/README.md

 If you use your Neovim config on multiple machines, using the lockfile, you can ensure that the same version of every plugin is installed.

-On the other machine, you can do `Lazy restore`, to update all your plugins to the version from the lockfile
+If you are on another machine, you can do `:Lazy restore`, to update all your plugins to the version from the lockfile.

 ## ⚡ Performance

 Great care has been taken to make the startup code (`lazy.core`) as efficient as possible.
-During startup, all lua files used before `VimEnter` or `BufReadPre` are byte-compiled and cached, similar to what [impatient.nvim](https://github.com/lewis6991/impatient.nvim) does.
+During startup, all Lua files used before `VimEnter` or `BufReadPre` are byte-compiled and cached, similar to what [impatient.nvim](https://github.com/lewis6991/impatient.nvim) does.

 My config for example loads in about `11ms` with `93` plugins.
 I do a lot of lazy-loading though :)